dlid/jquery-slika/README.md

 Sika is a tiny jQuery plugin that will turn your list of image links into a list filterable by tags

+### Features
+ - Add tag filtering to a static list of images
+ - Simple Lightbox feature for viewing images

 ### Version
 1.0